What Is Trauma Surgery?

 Nose A broken nose is the most common facial injury.
 If the bones are severely out of place, rhinoplasty or septoplasty may be performed to straighten the nose and re-establish breathing function.
 Hospital stay: Typically none Recovery: 10-14 days initially, up to one year to settle into final shape

 Orbital Area Fractures in the delicate eye socket area require intricate methods of repair.
-A blowout fracture, for example, calls for the reconstruction of the orbital wall, which involves the removal of shattered bone and the introduction of new of support material (often through a bone or cartilage graft).
+A blowout fracture, for example, calls for the reconstruction of the orbital wall, which involves removing shattered bone and introducing new support material (often through a bone or cartilage graft).
 Hospital stay: 0-1 day Recovery: 2-3 weeks

 The appearance of scars can be improved through various surgical and non-surgical methods.